 Second degree child abuse occurs when the child is abused by a household member or family member other than a parent or guardian, or when a parent or guardian causes a non-severe physical injury.
 The term “household member” includes persons who have a regular presence in the child’s household.
 The person need not live in the child’s household.
 The term “family member” includes anyone related to the child by blood, adoption, or marriage.
 Second degree child abuse is also a felony, punishable by up to fifteen years of imprisonment.
 For a second or subsequent offense, the maximum penalty is increased to 25 years.
 Working with a Maryland criminal abuse attorney is vital to minimize the impacts of charges of this nature.

 Sexual abuse of a minor occurs when a parent, guardian, family member, or household member engages in sexual molestation or exploitation of a child.
 Sexual abuse of a minor does not require that the child suffer any sort of physical injury (Code of Maryland, Criminal Law, Section 3-602).
 The definition of sexual abuse includes incest, rape, sodomy, any sexual offense, and “unnatural or perverted sexual practices.”
 A violation of this statute also carries a penalty of up to 25 years’ imprisonment.

 Abuse takes forms other than physical or sexual as well.
 For example, a person is prohibited from selling, bartering, or trading a minor for money, property, or anything else of value, and from offering to do so (Code of Maryland, Criminal Law, Section 3-603).
-A violation of this statute is a misdemeanor, punishable by up to five years imprisonment, a fine of up to $10,000.00, or both.
+As a Maryland criminal abuse attorney could attest, a violation of this statute is a misdemeanor, punishable by up to five years imprisonment, a fine of up to $10,000.00, or both.